MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 ## Overview

 Xbox Arena uses concepts familiar to Xbox multiplayer game development.
-If you’re not familiar with the Xbox multiplayer system, we recommend that you review that documentation before continuing.
+If you're not familiar with the Xbox multiplayer system, we recommend that you review that documentation before continuing.

 The process is similar to that of a user accepting an invitation into a multiplayer game.
-When it’s time for a user to play a match in an Arena tournament, a toast pops up to inform the user.
+When it's time for a user to play a match in an Arena tournament, a toast pops up to inform the user.

 Accepting the toast causes your title to receive a standard Arena protocol activation event.
-If your title isn’t already running, it is launched at this time.
+If your title isn't already running, it is launched at this time.

 ### Sessions